eashang1/acyclic/README.md

 # Acyclic
--I play around with approaches to translate languages (with a super small data set)...
+Website where I experiment with web development and data sets